openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

   $GRAPHQL_URL
 ```

-#### Subscribe to a change of a displayName field in a specific account
+### Subscribe to a Change of a DisplayName Field in a Specific Account
 ```shell
 curl \
   -H "Accept: text/event-stream" \